The Buying Process

 5. Once inspections are agreed upon, there is a quiet time.

 This is the time where lenders finalize the loan, escrow organizes all documents to be signed, sellers start packing and you can do the same.

 6. Obtain homeowners insurance

-During this quiet time buyers will want to either buy new homeowners insurance or transfer your old insurance to the new home.
+During this quiet time buyers will either buy new homeowners insurance or transfer your old insurance to the new home.
 Shop around for the best rates and coverage.